Why is indoor air quality testing useful?

 What are the effects of poor air quality?

 Poorly set up boilers and fires cause carbon monoxide (CO).
-This is because the fuel has not burned correctly.
+CO forms because the fuel has not burned correctly.
 CO is toxic to humans because it prevents oxygen absorption into the blood.

 Lots of things give off VOCs.
 VOCs can cause air quality problems ranging from burning and irritation in the eyes, nose, and throat, to headaches and nausea, and even cancer.

 Indoor air quality can be affected by formaldehyde.
-The main sources of formaldehyde are composite or engineered wood products that contain urea-formaldehyde resins.
-These can be particle board, hardwood, plywood and medium density fibreboard (MDF).
-Formaldehyde is also present in other building products such as floors, insulation, glues, and paints. breathing in formaldehyde can cause respiratory symptoms, and eye, nose, and throat irritation.
+The primary sources of formaldehyde are composite or engineered wood products that contain urea-formaldehyde resins.
+These can be particle board, hardwood, plywood and medium-density fibreboard (MDF).
+Formaldehyde is also present in other building products such as floors, insulation, glues, and paints.
+Breathing in formaldehyde can cause respiratory symptoms, and eye, nose, and throat irritation.
 Scientists believe formaldehyde is a carcinogen.

 Dust mite allergies can occur because of a reaction to tiny airborne particles.
-Symptoms can include a runny or blocked nose, itchy, red or watering eyes and wheezing.
-Allergens can also make Asthma symptoms worse.
+Symptoms include a runny or blocked nose, itchy, red or watering eyes and wheezing.
+Allergens also make asthma symptoms worse.

 We can also measure many other gases in the air.